After Lynne Viti and her husband’s flight is delayed, they file a claim for compensation. Then they file another one. Where is their check?

 Let’s take a closer look at that regulation you were invoking.
 EU 261 establishes common rules on compensation and assistance to passengers in the event of denied boarding and of cancellation or long delay of flights.
 The definition of “long delay” depends on the distance to be flown.
 I have more information on my frequently asked questions page on EU 261 on my consumer-advocacy site.

-One of the problems with EU 261 is that there’s no ironclad provision for a timely reimbursement, so even if you file a valid claim, it could take a while to get a refund.
+One of the problems with EU 261 is that there’s no ironclad provision for a timely reimbursement.
+Even if you file a valid claim, it could take a while to get a refund.
 Smaller airlines such as Meridiana are known to take advantage of this shortcoming.
 That’s why claims services like AirHelp exist to help cut through the red tape.
 Well, no one said it was a perfect regulation.
+(Related: I can’t use these Southwest Airlines vouchers — how about a refund?)

 On a related note, imagine if such a regulation existed in the United States?
 Wouldn’t it be something if airlines could be held to their published schedules?
 As it stands now, an airline is not required to keep its schedule under the law.
 That’s absurd, of course.
 Imagine if everyone decided to pay their 2017 taxes in 2020 (or, if you’re a politician, never).
 But I digress.

-You could have filed a complaint with the Ente Nazionale per l’Aviazione Civile, the Italian regulatory agency responsible for enforcing EU 261, but instead you turned to me and my advocacy team for help.
+You could have filed a complaint with the Ente Nazionale per l’Aviazione Civile.
+It is the Italian regulatory agency responsible for enforcing EU 261.
+Instead you turned to me and my advocacy team for help.
+(Here’s what you need to know about using your airline credit.)

-I contacted Meridiana and, after a considerable amount of back and forth between the airline and our advocacy team, it finally cut you a check for 800 euros.
+I contacted Meridiana.
+After a considerable amount of back and forth between the airline and our advocacy team, it finally cut you a check for 800 euros.